mattmc3/zfunctions/README.md

 foo
 ```

-Now go back and run `functions foo` again and check out the results... the
+Now go back and run `functions foo` again and check out the results...
-function definition is now filled in from the `foo` file in your `$ZFUNCDIR`.
+The function definition is now filled in from the `foo` file in your `$ZFUNCDIR`.

 ```zsh
 foo() {